8 Top-Rated Campgrounds in Tofino, BC

 Sites here are primarily designed for tents, although some small RVs and pop-up trailers will fit with a bit of creative parking.

 The drive-in sites are located a little farther back and up the hill from the beach.
-On one end of the beach are a line of oceanfront yurts.
+On one end of the beach is a line of three oceanfront yurts.

 3. Green Point Campground